 This view of culture would be chaotic enough, but it assumes what is patently not the case: that all participants agree to a largely pragmatic moral system and all structure their virtual circles so as to respect this kindergarten level of equity.
 The ubiquity of hate speech should convince us that tolerance is an entirely negative ideal that its champions quickly reject in the name of positive values their axioms cannot articulate (see “Alienation of Civic Affection”).
 Self-interest in the exercise of moral pragmatism gives us no reason to expect adherents to “just get along.”

 Add to this the presence of sizable minorities of citizens who utterly reject the assumptions that move moral pragmatists.
 Unlike their relativist fellow citizens, these persons are fully conscious of the collapse of moral consensus and at least some of its causes.

 Their blindness is a consequence of both a failure of historical knowledge and a disgust with the feebleness of modernism to order moral life.
-That disgust is merited and permeates contemporary cultures that are its product.
+That revulsion is merited and permeates contemporary cultures that are its product.
 I think it derives from two specific failures.